top of page

 • National Park Service

-"Eastern Sierra Sustainable Recreation Partnership" – A Non Funded Challenge Cost Share Agreement between Mono County, and the Town of Mammoth Lakes, California and the USDA, Forest Service Pacific Southwest Region, Inyo National Forest and Intermountain Region, Humboldt-Toiyabe National Forest, July 2018.
+"Eastern Sierra Sustainable Recreation Partnership" – A Non Funded Challenge Cost Share Agreement between Mono County, and the Town of Mammoth Lakes, California and the USDA, Forest Service Pacific Southwest Region, Inyo National Forest and Intermountain Region, Humboldt-Toiyabe National Forest (July 2018) is being expanded to include additional agencies through an updated memorandum of understanding, the "ESSRP MOU.

 WHAT THE PARTNERSHIP WILL DO: